PTSD Symptoms In Women: Signs, Causes, and Treatment

 Other women may experience self-destructive behaviours such as excessive drinking or smoking, and/or taking drugs, and having trouble sleeping or focusing on everyday activities.
 Physical symptoms such as heart palpitations, excessive sweating, pain, nausea and trembling may also occur.

-How PTSD Differs In Women and Men: Why Women Experience PTSD Differently
+How PTSD Differs in Women and Men

 PTSD differs in women and men, which may be attributed to the fact that women and men in general experience different mental health problems.
 Women with PTSD are more prone to internalising disorders such as anxiety and depression, unlike men who are more prone to externalising disorders such as substance abuse like alcohol and/or drugs.